mediasp/climate/README.md

 # Easy

-Useful for one-shot scripts
+Useful for one-shot scripts:

-    Climate.run do
+    include Climate::Script
-      banner "Do something arbitrary to a file"
+    description "Do something arbitrary to a file"

     opt :log, "Whether to log to stdout" :default => false arg :path "Path to input file"

     def run
       file = File.open(arguments[:path], 'r')
       puts("loaded #{file}") if options[:log]
     end
-    end

 # Medium

-This style is more intended for embedding a CLI in to your existing application
+This style is intended for embedding a CLI in to your existing application.

     class Parent < Climate::Command
-      banner "App that does it all, yet without fuss" opt    :log, "Whether to log to stdout" :default => false end
+      description "App that does it all, yet without fuss" opt    :log, "Whether to log to stdout" :default => false end

     class Arbitrary < Climate::Command
       subcommand 'arbitrary', Parent
-      banner "Do something arbitrary to a file" arg    :path "Path to input file"
+      description "Do something arbitrary to a file" arg    :path "Path to input file"

       def run